kevincennis/TinyMusic/README.md

 TinyMusic
 =========

-A simple, lightweight music sequencer in JavaScript using the Web Audio API.
+A simple, lightweight music synth/sequencer in JavaScript using the Web Audio API.

 Here's a quick, hideous [demo](http://jsbin.com/ramerilibubo/3/edit).